 If you’re struggling financially and have decided that selling your property is the best way to address the situation you find yourself in, there are other options.

-Selling your property to a home buying company could offer you the clean slate you’re looking for.
-A genuine cash home buy will buy your property at a discount, but will pay more than sale and rent back schemes did.
+If you’re facing severe financial hardship and it’s important that you sell your property quickly, selling your property to a home buying company could offer you the clean slate you’re looking for.
+A genuine cash home buyer will buy your property at a discount, but will pay more than sale and rent back schemes did.
 You can expect to receive around 80-85% of market value.
 The sale can complete on the date of your choice, in as little as 7 days if you’re in a hurry, and is guaranteed so can be used to stop repossession and eviction in their tracks.
-It’s no longer legal to sell your property and rent it back, but a quick sale to a home buying company can still offer you a way to clear your debts and start afresh.
+There are now very few companies offering a sale and rent back scheme, but a quick sale to a home buying company could still offer you a way to clear your debts and start afresh.

 Find out more about: